tkfernlabs/slack-clone-app-v2/CRITICAL_ISSUES_TO_FIX.md

 ---

-## Issue 13: Emoji Reactions Not Working 🎭 MEDIUM
+## Issue 13: Emoji Reactions Not Working ✅ FIXED
-**Severity**: MEDIUM - Feature advertised but broken **Status**: ❌ TESTED - NOT WORKING
+**Severity**: MEDIUM - Feature advertised but broken **Status**: ✅ FIXED AND TESTED (2025-09-30)

 ### Description
-Emoji reaction button visible on messages but reactions don't display after being added.
+Emoji reaction functionality now fully working.

+### What Was Fixed
+- ✅ Added reactions fetching to GET messages endpoint
+- ✅ Backend now includes reactions array with count for each message
+- ✅ Frontend displays reactions below messages with emoji and count
+- ✅ Can add multiple different reactions to same message
+- ✅ Reactions persist after page refresh

 ### Testing Results
 - ✅ Reaction picker appears when clicking emoji button
 - ✅ Can click on emoji options
-- ❌ Reactions don't display on messages after clicking
+- ✅ Reactions display on messages with correct emoji and count
-- ❌ Likely missing API integration or frontend state update
+- ✅ Multiple reactions can be added to same message
+- ✅ Reactions stored in database and retrieved properly

 ### Priority
-**MEDIUM** - If visible, should work (but not critical for MVP)
+**MEDIUM** - Now fully functional!

 ---